 In the Summer of 2015, I was able to stay at the hotel’s first batch of brand new rooms which were the first stage of a complete renovation.
-The hotel is currently closed until June 2016 – and things will never be the same, as they say.

 I am not quite sure how old I was when I first stayed at this hotel… maybe 10-12?
 Most of you can work out how old I am, so it is just a question of math.